 It’s amazing how quickly brand loyalty can shatter.
 And then it’s pretty vicious if people feel unappreciated and taken for granted.
 You not only lose their revenue but likely the revenue of everyone they know. so value your customers with the highest LTV.
 Don’t be stingy.
 Give them discounts, freebies, and opportunities that show them you really value them.

 Tools like Hotjar can be great for heat maps and visitor recordings.
 This data is critical to understanding conversion rate challenges with your website.
 The biggest downside was the cost and the lag time tools like Hotjar added to a website load speed.
 This is ironic for a tool that’s supposed to help increase conversion rates to slow the website down when a slow website is a conversion killer.
+Enter Clarity by Microsoft.
+This free program gives you heatmaps and user recordings all without slowing your website down.
+Clarity also syncs with Google Analytics to make data review that much easier.
+Tip: As soon as you install Clarity, make sure to pop into “Settings” click “IP Blocking” and block your IP so the data doesn’t get corrupted.

 Google Analytics is the standard tool for conversion rate optimization.
 It’s free, loaded with conversion data, and easy to use.
 One of the most valuable conversion tools for conversion rate optimization is the conversion funnel.
 This shows you where users are dropping off on your website based on how they get there.
+Google Analytics can be intimidating to set up, but once you lock in the settings, filters, and views the data it gives is world-class.
+And since the update to GA4 it has gotten even better, tho certainly more difficult to set up.

 There’s a reason Google Search Console is the conversion rate optimization tool of choice for conversion rate optimization agencies, digital marketing consultants, and conversion-driven website owners.
 GSC gives you deep insight into how your Google traffic sees your website.
 It also helps you see which keywords are sending traffic to your site where they’re being sent from and where they’re coming from.
+GSC also lets you know how your website is performing on different devices and platforms like mobile, tablets, and desktop computers.
+Best of all, it’s free!

 GTMetrix is one of my preferred website speed testers.
 It gives a lot of data and shows you where you need to improve and what needs to be done to get a faster e-commerce website load speed.
 For free you can also set up monitoring.
 It will run a speed test daily and you can check the results to make sure you are apprised of how your site is loading.